dmauser/azure-routeserver/ars-nhip/README.md

 show ip bgp neighbors 10.0.0.133 advertised-routes
 ```

-## Task 3: enabling traffic inspection on the NVAs
+## Task 3: Enabling traffic inspection on the NVAs

 In this section, both NVAs and how that will affect transit between Spoke 1 and Spoke 2 VMs.